 What I'm Up To Now, Besides No Good

-I'm especially drawn to the economic side of this, what I've been calling post-labor economics.
-I genuinely think we have a shot at a post-scarcity future, where humans can not just survive but expand their autonomy and capacity to do things — but history doesn't happen on its own.
+I'm pretty AI-pilled.
+It's hard not to be when you live in SF, but especially as a tinkerer-engineer it's been SO much fun!
+For all that, I do think there are a lot of social and philosophical questions we'll face and the one I'm drawn to most is the economic one.
+Because 1) material survivability is the base of Maslow's pyramid and 2) I genuinely think we have a shot at a post-scarcity future, where we can not just survive but expand our autonomy and capacity to do great things — but history doesn't happen on its own.
 It takes actual effort, experimentation, civic participation, a lot of people willing to not just build but *care* about what we should build.
-That's the work I'm most excited about right now, so I created postlabor.dev to get technologists, researchers, and builders of all stripes working on this together.
+That's why my friend and I created postlabor.dev to encourage folks of all stripes to experiment on new ways of self-organizing and creating value with AI.
+We're exploring ways to see if AI can deeply understand our preferences (and in a higher-order sense, not just revealed preference) as individuals and as groups.

-The rest of the time, I'm hacking on weird little projects (I'm a chronic hackathoner — met my husband at one!), playing with Buuta my mischievous molepig (aka OpenClaw bot), and scheming up ways to get fun illegible people in a room together.
+I've also been working on an infra project with my closest collaborator, my husband :P More on that soon.
+The rest of the time, I'm hacking on a variety of projects (I'm a chronic hackathoner — met my husband at one!), playing with my Openclaw bots, and scheming up ways to get weirdos in a room together.
 I've always cared a lot about community and scenius — I've helped build group houses in NYC and SF, hung out in philosophy salons like Interintellect, and I just think the best things happen when you get great people in proximity.
+I'm always working on a few creative writing projects as well, though god knows when I will actually publish any of them 😅

 Main Projects On-Deck (as of early 2026)